 Submission of Annual Quality Assurance Report (AQAR)

-- NAAC has revised the Guidelines for the Creation of the Internal Quality Assurance Cell (IQAC) and Submission of Annual Quality Assurance Report (AQAR) in Accredited Institutions from 2018-2019.
-The revised guidelines will come into effect from 1st July 2018.
+- NAAC has revised the Guidelines for the Creation of the Internal Quality Assurance Cell (IQAC) and Submission of Annual Quality Assurance Report (AQAR) in Accredited Institutions from the year 2018-2019.
+The revised guidelines come into effect from 1st July 2018.

-- As per the revised Guidelines for Creation of the Internal Quality Assurance Cell (IQAC) institutions need to submit the Annual Quality Assurance Report (AQAR) in NAAC website.
-The software is being developed at NAAC, it will be available online by end of July / August 2018 for testing /pilot run.
+- As per the revised Guidelines for Creation of the Internal Quality Assurance Cell (IQAC) institutions need to submit the Annual Quality Assurance Report (AQAR) online through in NAAC website.
+The software has been developed by NAAC and available to submit AQAR.

 - Institutions may kindly note that AQAR needs to be submitted in the new format only for the Academic year 2018-19.
 Hence institutions need to note the changes and create their data in the new format.